Lautenschlager-id/transfromage/docs/Client.md

 >| f | `function` | ✔ | The function to be triggered when this tribulle packet is received. |
 >| append | `boolean` | ✕ | 'true' if the function should be appended to the (C, CC, tribulle) listener, 'false' if the function should overwrite the (C, CC) listener. <sub>(default = false)</sub> |
 >
 >Inserts a new function to the tribulle (60, 3) packet parser.
-The parameters are (packet, connection, tribulleId).
+The parameters are (self, packet, connection, tribulleId).
 >
 ---
 >### client:joinChat ( chatName )